Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Methodology

-The momentum update described in Equ.~(\ref{equ:ema}) enhances the teacher model in several significant ways compared to a frozen teacher.
-1) it enables the teacher to leverage unlabeled data effectively, enhancing the performance of the model with fewer annotated images; 2) it accumulates historical information of the student model without additional training costs, thereby obtaining better intermediate representations and more robust predictions~\cite{tarvainen2017mean,liu2021unbiased}; and 3) it facilitates on-line learning, allowing the model to continuously adapt and scale to an increasing number of novel concepts.
+The momentum update described in Equ.~(\ref{equ:ema}) enhances the teacher model in several significant ways compared to a frozen teacher model: 1) it accumulates historical information of the student model without additional training costs, thereby obtaining better intermediate representations and more robust predictions~\cite{tarvainen2017mean,liu2021unbiased}; 2) it enables the evolving teacher model to leverage unlabeled data effectively, enhancing the performance of the model with fewer annotated images; and 3) it facilitates on-line learning, allowing the model to continuously adapt and scale to an increasing number of novel concepts.

+\textbf{Consistency Training.} Following \cite{softteacher_xu2021end,sohn2020fixmatch}, we utilize different augmentation strategies for pseudo labeling.
+As shown in Fig.~\ref{fig:vis_aug}, weak augmentation involves only random flip, as highlighted by the orange box in the image.
+On the other hand, strong augmentation incorporates a wide range of augmentation techniques, including both geometric and color space augmentations such as Random Rotate, Auto Contrast, and others.

-\textbf{Consistency Training.} We apply consistency training~\cite{jeong2019consistency,sohn2020simple} that encourages the student to predict the same prediction as the teacher.
-Specifically, given an unlabeled image $\mathbf{x}$, it first go through weak augmentation and serve as input for the localization teacher to generate pseudo-labels.
+We adopt Consistency training~\cite{jeong2019consistency,sohn2020simple} to guide the student model to make the same prediction as the teacher model makes.
+Specifically, given an unlabeled image $\mathbf{x}$, it first goes through weak augmentation and serves as the input for the localization teacher model to generate pseudo-labels.
 The pseudo-labels are then used to supervise the student model, which takes the same image with a strong augmentation as input.
-More formally, we define the prediction of the teacher model as $\mathbf{\hat{y}}=f(T^\prime(\mathbf{x}),\theta^\prime)$.
-We then minimize the consistency cost $J$ between $\mathbf{\hat{y}}$ and the predictions of the student model, i.e.,
+Formally, the teacher model's prediction is defined as $\mathbf{\hat{y}}=f(T^\prime(\mathbf{x}),\theta^\prime)$.
+The objective is to minimize the consistency cost $J$ between $\mathbf{\hat{y}}$ and the predictions of the student model, i.e.,

 where $T$ and $T^\prime$ denote strong and weak augmentation, respectively.
+The cost function $J$ is optimized using stochastic gradient descent (SGD).
+A detailed explanation of the loss function is provided in Sec.~\ref{sec:hbb_hybrid_training}.